SiyaKamboj/cse15l-lab-reports/LabReport1.md

 ![Image](images/vscode_downloaded.png)

-  Since VSCode was my IDE for CSE 11, I had already downloaded it on my macbook last quarter; hence, during lab, I skipped this step.
-However, to verify VSCode was still on my macbook, I searched for it in finder and took the screenshot above.
+  Since VSCode was my IDE for CSE 11, I had already downloaded it on my macbook last quarter.
+However, for the purposes of this lab, I reinstalled it on my local device by following the instructions on [this website]( https://code.visualstudio.com/docs/setup/mac ).
+As per the first step, I clicked [this link]( https://go.microsoft.com/fwlink/?LinkID=534106 ) which automatically downloaded a zip file to my device's downloads folder.
+To open the zip file, I double clicked it in my downloads folder, which, then, installed Visual Studio Code in my Downloads folder, as shown below:

 ## Remotely Connecting to the computers in the CSE Building